 When a new Apple Watch is revealed its validity as a product in Apple’s lineup is often analyzed by its ability to obsolesce its predecessor.
 In my opinion, this is a myopic assessment of what Apple Watch truly means to the majority of consumers.
 Unlike the smartphone market, the bulk of smartwatch owners are still first-time buyers.
 Apple seems more concerned with offering the best Apple Watch they can to as many consumers as possible.
 Apple Watch SE, which eliminates a few premium features in order to offer a more approachable price point for a modern Apple Watch is the perfect materialization of this philosophy.
 Most users will not upgrade their Apple Watch for 2-3 years which makes any number of improvements, however incremental they may seem against the previous Apple Watch, more important than one would think in prolonging things such as software support.

 Perhaps the best feature on Apple Watch and why I feel it deserves a spot on my wrist is not one feature alone but rather its ability to quite literally transcend time.
-Ironically enough Apple Watch does far more than telling time; it actually helps me manage my time more efficiently.
+Coincidentally Apple Watch does far more than tell time; it actually helps me manage my time more efficiently.
 Every time I glance at my Apple Watch I can immediately see all the notifications and health metrics currently vying for my attention.
 I get to decide what needs my urgent attention all without pulling out my iPhone.
 Unlike my iPhone, Apple Watch works best for quick interactions and it’s not practical for mindlessly scrolling through social media or burning time on YouTube.
 My Apple Watch buys back one of life’s most precious resources and to me that is worth every penny.
 Now if you could excuse me I need to check my ECG, blood oxygen, and V02 max levels.